-It doesn’t matter if the project is an epic 2 hour movie or a 3 seconds animation.
-You need a plan.
-The plans will just be either very complex and detailed or be just a quick sketch, but you need a place to start.
+It doesn’t matter if the project is an epic 2 hour movie or a 3 seconds animation: you need a plan.
+It can be very complex and detailed or just a quick sketch, but you need a place to start.

-He wanted a cartoon for pre-school children.
-I thought a monkey would be perfect.
-I like to think monkeys are in the top 5 of funny animals.
-Chickens are in top 3.
+A client wanted a cartoon for pre-school children, and I thought a monkey would be perfect.
+(I like to think monkeys are in the top 5 of funny animals.
+Chickens are in the top 3!)

 So I decided to animate a very small sample for him.
-I wanted this sample to be as simple as possible.
-Simple background, simple design and limited animation.
+I wanted this sample to be as simple as possible: simple background, simple design, and limited animation.

 My first idea was two gray clouds going out of the screen, uncovering the sun, then a monkey would jump out of some bushes.

 It wasn’t simple enough, so I dropped the idea of the clouds.
-A smiley sun, some plants and a monkey was enough for this sample.
-After playing around a bit, realized it was missing something.
+A smiley sun, some plants, and a monkey were enough.
+After playing around a bit, I realized it was missing something.
 I added two trees behind the monkey to balance the composition.

-I used the smallest of music sample as he’s popping out of the bushes.
+I used the smallest of music samples as he’s popping out of the bushes.
 With no narration or dialogue, I figured it would be a nice touch.